 "TalkTalk's announcement is a major rolling of the dice to turn around the fortunes of a company dogged by profits warnings and underperformance versus larger peers," said Henry Croft, research analyst at Accendo Markets.

-Charles Dunstone, the founder of the smaller rival to BT , Sky and Virgin Media, said the plan would put TalkTalk "at the heart of Britain's fibre future".
+Charles Dunstone, the founder of the smaller rival to BT , Sky and Virgin Media, said the plan would put TalkTalk "at the heart of Britain's fiber future."

 M&G's infrastructure equity investment arm Infracapital will contribute 80 percent of the funding and TalkTalk 20 percent.
 TalkTalk will initially invest 100 million pounds into the project over five years.

-Britain's broadband providers had been slow to commit to the "gold standard" of full fibre to the premises (FTTP).
-But the government and the regulator has adopted a "fibre first" strategy in the last year or so, which is starting to deliver.
+Britain's broadband providers had been slow to commit to the "gold standard" of full fiber to the premises (FTTP).
+But the government and the regulator has adopted a "fiber first" strategy in the last year or so, which is starting to deliver.

 BT, the owner of the biggest network, said last week it would connect three million homes and business with FTTP by the end of 2020, while Vodafone is partnering CityFibre to connect another five million by 2025.